Monday, June 4, 2012

-really necessary to have this library so the mans expressions could more easily be shown, since the film relies mostly on
+Using face replacements gives the animator a small library of expressions, which can be combined together in a big variety on the puppet.
+For our story, it was really necessary to have this library so the mans expressions could more easily be shown, since the film relies mostly on body language and almost no dialogue.

 It has been a while since we made the face replacements,